American Flag Beaded Pin

 Cut an apple in half so that you have a top and a bottom half and you will find something special, a star.
-Find different shapes, sizes and types of leaves that will make unique patterns on paper but make sure you don’t touch plants that could cause you harm.
-Pour different colors of poster paint into small plates and dip the items one at a time into paint, then press onto paper.
-You can add different types of glitter and this artwork can be also used for special napkin designs, table decorations or homemade wrapping paper for a holiday or special occasion.
+Find different shapes, sizes, and types of leaves that will make unique patterns on paper but make sure you don’t touch plants that could cause you harm.
+Pour different colors of poster paint into small plates and dip the items one at a time into the paint, then press onto paper.
+You can add different types of glitter and this artwork can be also used for special napkin designs, table decorations, or homemade wrapping paper for a holiday or special occasion.

 Have Fun! 🙂